By Miguel Ordoñez Reviewed by: Carles Doménech

 • CBD and Irritable Bowel Syndrome (IBS)

-Doctors would usually prescribe IBS patients with opioids and antidepressants.
+Doctors can treat IBS patients with antidepressants.
 However, the results don’t always turn out to be adequate.

 • CBD and Leaky Gut